JKrag/JKrag/README.md

 * Personal: [GitSlick - The miniature single-file Git based chat client](https://github.com/JKrag/GitSlick)
 * Copenhagen S-train network as a Git graph 🤪

-#### Public talks over the years
+### Public talks over the years

-In this section I will try to list various talks I ahve done at meetup groups and conferences over the years.
+In this section I will try to list various Dev/IT talks I have done at conferences, meetup groups and a few noteworthy company internal over the years.
 As I am starting this list in Oct.
-2022, it will probably take some time to reconstruct this, but here  goes the initial brainstorm:
+2022, it will probably take some time to reconstruct all of it, but here  goes the initial brainstorm:

 * July 2013: [Project Coin features in Java 7](https://www.slideshare.net/jankrag/java7-coin) - Probably only internal at my workplace
 * July 2013: [Introduction to the Option Monad in Scala](https://www.slideshare.net/jankrag/introduction-to-option-monad-in-scala) - Copenhagen Scala Meetup Group